-Shotgun (v1): Heavy Duty can fire birdshot with this close-quarters weapon to inflict Typical (6) Shooting damage in a sixty degree arc, buckshot to inflict Good (10) Shooting damage to adjacent targets, or slugs to inflict Excellent (20) Shooting damage to a single foe.
+Shotgun (v1): Heavy Duty can fire birdshot with this close-quarters weapon to inflict Typical (6) Shooting damage in a thirty degree arc, buckshot to inflict Good (10) Shooting damage to adjacent targets, or slugs to inflict Excellent (20) Shooting damage to a single foe.

 the Sledgehammer (v3): for a time, Heavy Duty traded in all his firepower for the Sledgehammer, a BTR vehicle he can reconfigure in the field, taking the form of either a tracked or wheeled gun platform.
-The rather versatile Sledgehammer is described in its own vehicular entry.
+The versatile Sledgehammer is described in its own vehicular entry.

-Heavy Duty's eight field uniform is a variant on his seventh.
+Heavy Duty's eighth field uniform is a variant on his seventh.
 It is comprised of a skin-tight gray T-shirt, two-tone green padded trousers, black leather boots, black leather gloves with steel wrist guards, a black leather belt with a black buckle, black web gear, and a blue bandana.

 Another variation on his seventh uniform, Heavy Duty's ninth consists of a skin-tight, grass green T-shirt, pastel orange and brown padded trousers, black leather boots, black leather gloves with steel wrist guards, a black leather belt, black web gear, and a black bandana.

 Heavy Duty's tenth uniform is another new creation.
-It includes a dark gray, long sleeved shirt beneath a bright green, pouch-laden vest, tan trousers, dark gray boots and wrist guards, a dark gray leather belt, tan holsters/sheaths for his weapons, and a pastel orange bandana.
+It includes a dark gray, long-sleeved shirt beneath a bright green, pouch-laden vest, tan trousers, dark gray boots and wrist guards, a dark gray leather belt, tan holsters/sheaths for his weapons, and a pastel orange bandana.

 Browning .50: returning to Heavy Duty's arsenal of death-dealing devices, this back-breaker needs to be fired with a tripod.
 It inflicts Excellent (20) Shooting damage when firing a short burst of ammunition, or Remarkable (30) Shooting damage when fired continuously.